Support#

 The CGNS libs and tools are hosted on Github; the associated documentation can be found on this page.

-You have to install the production libs and tools, you have to make available:
+You have to install the required libs and tools, so you have to make available:

 Python (v3+)